 - Sync the Consensus and Execution clients.

-- Receive Distributed Validator key-shares when maintaining the required ETH bond.
+- Receive Distributed Validator key-shares while maintaining the required ETH bond.

-- Perform validation duties for the Distributed Validators they're part of.
+- Perform validation duties for the Distributed Validators they are part of.

 The Diva P2P Network